Jim247/Pulse-Tuition/src/pages/terms.md

 - **Device** means any device that can access the Service such as a computer, a mobile phone, or a tablet.
 - **Service** refers to the Website and any associated services provided by the Company.
 - **Terms and Conditions** (also referred to as "Terms") mean these Terms and Conditions that form the entire agreement between You and the Company regarding the use of the Service.
-- **Third-party Social Media Service** means any services or content (including data, information, products, or services) provided by a third party that may be displayed, included, or made available through the Service.
 - **Website** refers to [Your Website URL].
 - **You** means the individual accessing or using the Service, or the company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.